MQTT Topics Documentation¶

 Transmission State Sensor¶

-Example: homeassistant/genius-alarmline/123456789/transmission/state
+Example: homeassistant/sensor/genius-gateway/genius-gateway-aabbcc/genius-alarmline-123456789/transmission/config

-Description: Current transmission status of the alarm line
+Description: Current transmission status of the alarm line (plain string, not JSON)

 QoS: 0